adhvayjagadeesh/DFT---Machine-Learning/README.md

 Practically, joint-tuning fails because of dimensionality.
 If we have 4 models with 5 hyperparameters each, individual tuning requires solving four separate 5-dimensional optimization problems (manageable).
 Joint-tuning combines them into a single 20-dimensional problem.
 The probability of tuning and finding a decent dip in the loss function (input: n-dimension-hyperparameters, output: squared error) is very low, so very likely, we would land somewhere mediocre instead of that perfect cancellation dip.

 Individual-tuning, does not increase the dimensionality of the search space so tuning will be more likely to find a very good dip in loss function for each model (because of the reduced search space), which correlate to maybe a decent dip in the ensemble loss function when putting them toghether.
 Individual-tuning usually yields a better real-world ensemble.

+### Learning curve

+The learning curve is the model's training and testing performance as a function of amount of training sample.
+Training performance means that in the K-fold loop, after the model fits, we predict on the data used for `fit` itself to see how much the model actually learned (this should be quite high).

+In our case, the learning curve logic is baked into the K-fold loop.
+We wrap the K-fold loop with a learning curve loop that feeds the K-fold progressively bigger slice (20%, 40%...100%) of the whole dataset.

+### Feature importance

+TBD